akhealth/EIS-Modernization/procurement-docs-search/Attachment A - DHSS IT Requirements Agile Acquisition.md

 > to affect change appropriately.
 >
 > The DHSS Infrastructure and Platform services component standards are
-> located in Attachment D. DHSS is, generally, standardized on Microsoft
+> located in *Attachment D—DHSS Information Technology Standards*.
+DHSS
+> is, generally, standardized on Microsoft software components for our
-> software components for our on-DHSS premise Platform services.
+> on-DHSS premise Platform services.
+Offerors who propose on-DHSS
-> Offerors who propose on-DHSS premise hosted solution components
+> premise hosted solution components outside the identified DHSS
-> outside the identified DHSS standards are required to provide
+> standards are required to provide additional information, including
-> additional information, including DHSS Platform services aligned
+> DHSS Platform services aligned alternatives, as outlined in the
-> alternatives, as outlined in the section *3.9.1.4 Requirement –
+> section *3.9.1.4 Requirement – Hosting Platform Alignment* requirement
-> Hosting Platform Alignment* requirement below.
+> below.

 #### Requirement – Solution Platform Characteristics